-I am newly 50 and an empty nester, trying to clear out the clutter of two decades of my boring “mommy wardrobe”, but I am having a hard time deciding what to keep and what to part with!!
+I am newly 50 and an empty nester, trying to clear out the clutter of two decades of my boring “mommy wardrobe”, but I am having a hard time deciding what to keep and what to part with!
 Any suggestions are welcome! ~Terri F.

-Yes, this is a big change for you and a good time to update your wardrobe.
+This is a big change for you and a good time to update your wardrobe.
 Here are a few tips to get you started:

-5. Organize your Closet
+Organize Your Closet

 Are you an empty nester?
 How has your style changed?
 If you have any ideas for Terri, please leave a comment below.